Check this out:

 Shevlin Pond: Shevlin Pond is located in the north end of Shevlin Park, which is west of Bend on Newport Avenue.
 Shevlin Pond is stocked with rainbow trout throughout the spring and summer months.
 Fishing is open to all youth 17-years-old and younger, and there is a two fish limit.

 Simtustus Lake: Open to fishing year-round.
 Fishing should be good for rainbow trout (12 to 16-inches).
-Trophy-sized rainbow trout will be stocked beginning in April and continuing through the summer.
+Ten to 12-inch rainbow trout will be stocked beginning in April and continuing through the summer.
 Some bull trout also are available.
 There are also good numbers of smallmouth bass found throughout the reservoir.

 A tribal fishing permit in addition to a state fishing license is required to fish in the lake.
 The bag limit is five trout per day which includes kokanee and bull trout.
 Bull trout limit is one fish with a 24-inch minimum, as in Lake Billy Chinook.

 The store and campground at Pelton Park will be open, and a boat ramp is available.
 Pelton Park is located between Madras and Warm Springs, in the Deschutes River Canyon.